Palmidence/Docs/killstreaks.md

 >**Example:** `commands: [ "/give @a stone_sword 1 0 {ench:[{id:19,lvl:1}]}" ]` to give everyone in the match a Knockback I stone sword when a player gets a killstreak.

+`repeat` is a boolean which specifies if the kill number, once attained, should repeat the same action.

+>**Example:** Setting `repeat: true` to a killstreak of `1` could reward you with 8 arrows per kill, or make it to where every 5 kills you get an iron ingot if the killstreak is set to 5.

 ---

 Killstreaks are handled by the server automatically, and do not need to be individually coded for each map.